HariSekhon/Knowledge-Base/travel.md

 One of my favourite countries.

+I was very surprised how nice Poland was upon arriving, not just in one or two places either, but across the country's major towns and cities.

 - Low immigration
-- Feels safer than the UK, and this seems to be supported by crime stats
+- Feels safer than the UK (supported by crime stats)
 - Food is good and reasonably priced
 - Airbnbs are expensive though
 - Poland is not a cheap country any more
 - Large country tht takens 6-8 hours to drive across
 - Parking is often cheap or free after 8pm, which is great for going out to get dinner in the centres.

-#### Sopot
+#### Bydgoszcz

-The most expensive area in Poland, near Gdansk.

-Good beaches, restaurants, and walkways.
+Historic town with lovely centre and plenty of good restaurants.

+An excellent stopover choice when driving across Poland.

+[Apteka Restauracja & Koktajlbar](https://restauracjaapteka.pl/menu/) is a recommended stop here for dinner and drinks.

 #### Gdansk

-A port town in the north of Poland.
+A large port city in the north of Poland.

 Good restaurants and old town.